Breadcrumbs

 checkRequiredToSignSignatureField

-A signature field can also be specified here, just as it can for the padSelectionSignatureField value.
+Just as with the padSelectionSignatureField value, a signature field can also be specified here.
 The corresponding checkbox must be ticked to be able to start the signing process for the specified signature field.
-The procedure described for the first signing process applies if an empty character string is specified.
+The process described for the first signing process applies if an empty character string is specified.

 String